PIP Timeline

 June 2010

-Associate Editor Gail Rubenstein leaves and is replaced by Anthony Blampied, who returns to the P.I.P. after an absence of eleven years (September 2010).
+Associate Editor Gail Rubenstein leaves.
+She is replaced by Anthony Blampied, who returns to the P.I.P. after an absence of 11 years (September 2010).

 October 2010

-Presentation new P.I.P.
-Strategic Plan to the EC.
+Presentation of the new P.I.P.
+Strategic Plan to the FIAF Executive Committee.

 April 2012

-Publication special dossier on the P.I.P. in the Journal of Film Preservation to mark the 40th anniversary of the project.
-Incl. interviews with former editors Karen Jones and Michael Moulds.
+Publication of a special dossier on the P.I.P. in the Journal of Film Preservation to mark the project’s 40th anniversary.
+It includes interviews with former editors Karen Jones and Michael Moulds.

 September 2012

-All the former P.I.P. editors come to Brussels to celebrate with the current P.I.P. staff the 40th anniversary of the project.
+All the former editors of the project (Karen Jones, Michael Moulds, and Frances Thorpe) come to Brussels on 14 September to celebrate the 40th anniversary of the project with the current P.I.P. staff.

 Karen Jones, Michael Moulds, Frances Thorpe, Rutger Penne, and Anthony Blampied in the P.I.P.
 Office in Brussels, September 14, 2012